home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## DHCP

-If your integration supports discovery via dhcp, you can add the type to your manifest.
+If your integration supports discovery via DHCP, you can add the type to your manifest.
 If the user has the `dhcp` integration loaded, it will load the `dhcp` step of your integration's config flow when it is discovered.
 We support passively listening for DHCP discovery by the `hostname` and [OUI](https://en.wikipedia.org/wiki/Organizationally_unique_identifier), or matching device registry mac address when `registered_devices` is set to `true`.
 The manifest value is a list of matcher dictionaries, your integration is discovered if all items of any of the specified matchers are found in the DHCP data.
+[Unix filename pattern matching](https://docs.python.org/3/library/fnmatch.html) is used for matching.
 It's up to your config flow to filter out duplicates.

 If an integration wants to receive discovery flows to update the IP Address of a device when it comes online, but a `hostname` or `oui` match would be too broad, and it has registered in the device registry with mac address using the `CONNECTION_NETWORK_MAC`,